BijoSebastian/UR5/Docs/Getting started.md

 # Starting the driver and visualizing the simulated robot in RViz

 - Within the virtual machine launch the simulator.
-Make sure that it is running, as otherwise no joint data will be sent.
+Make sure that it is running the externa control program you saved earlier, as otherwise no joint data will be sent.

 -On the host machine, in a new terminal: